benson338/Git-Cheat-Sheet/README.md

 > The git remote command lets you create, view, and delete connections to other repositories.
 Remote connections are more like bookmarks rather than direct links into other repositories

-`git remote`

-> list the remote connections you have to other repositories

-`git remote -v`

-> to view the URL

 `git remote add [alias] [url]`

 > add a git URL as an alias